priyafullstack2/MyfirstProject-Github/readme.txt

 $ git switch                  Switch branches
 $ git tag                     Create, list, delete or verify a tag object signed with GPG 4 git worktree                Manage multiple working trees

+$ git pull : It is combination of fetch and merge.
+It is used to pull the changes from the remote repository to the local repository.
+$ git merge: It is used to merge the changes in current branch to the specified branch.
+$ git fetch: It is used to fetch the changes that has been made.
+It is used to fetch the history of the changes.